Does Medicare Cover Orthotics?

 Medicare Advantage (Part C) & Orthotics: What is Covered?

-If you are enrolled in a Part C, or Medicare Advantage plan, the private insurer responsible for administering the plan may offer enhanced benefits beyond Medicare's coverage for foot orthotics.
+If you are enrolled in a Medicare Advantage (Medicare Part C) plan, the private insurer responsible for administering the plan may offer enhanced benefits beyond Medicare's coverage for foot orthotics.
 If you're unsure what is covered, you should speak with your provider and refer to your plan's benefits coverage details.

 Does Medicare Cover Orthotics Over-the-Counter (OTC)?